xyl-507/CRM/README.md

 # CRM

-This project hosts the code for implementing the CRM-Siam algorithm for visual tracking, as presented in our paper:
+This project hosts the code for implementing the CRM module for visual tracking, as presented in our paper:

 ```
 Consistent Representation Mining for Multi-Drone Single Object Tracking